BerndiVader/MythicMobsExtension/README.md

 ## customteleport skill:

 	Advanced teleport mechanic.
 Use this to teleport from/to variable destinations with variable behaviors.
-Beta in meanwhile.
-Released in a hurry.
 	Options:	destination= MythicMobs targeter or vanilla targeter.
 Use "" that the targeter can be parsed. noise=n= number, random point around the target teleportdelay=tdelay=td= number, delay in ticks between teleportation (if more than 1)